ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [30:48]

 Thats basically what we're up to & why we wanted to introduce ourselves and talk to folks and if you're interested in using it or in what we are doing, getting in contact with us.
-If there are any questions i am happy to answer them here or via email/linked in: jwoodard@wolfram.com / https://.linkedin.com/in/jonlwoodard
+If there are any questions i am happy to answer them here or via email/linked in: jwoodard@wolfram.com / https://linkedin.com/in/jonlwoodard

 [31:18] - **Adi**

-This is just to cool to learn that Wolfram is integrating with Zcash.
+This is just too cool to learn that Wolfram is integrating with Zcash.
 One of the things I loved from the Wolfram search was the ability to search certain data sets and view them in a graphical way.
 Maybe in the future if we can find a way to create graphs for Zcash data like how many transactions are going on in the shielded pool, the growth of different transactions etc. Is it something that is possible, to link the search with this data set?

 [32:06] - **Jon Woodard**